AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-ccl.md

 > These instructions cover SSO setup for SAP BW **Application** Servers.
 Microsoft does not currently support SSO connections to SAP BW **Message** Servers.

 1. Ensure that your BW server is correctly configured for Kerberos SSO.
 If it is, you should be able to use SSO to access your BW server with an SAP tool like SAP GUI.
 For more information on setup steps, see [SAP Single Sign-On: Authenticate with Kerberos/SPNEGO](https://blogs.sap.com/2017/07/27/sap-single-sign-on-authenticate-with-kerberosspnego/).
 Your BW server should be using CommonCryptoLib as its SNC Library and have an SNC name that starts with "CN=", such as "CN=BW1".
 For more information on SNC name requirements, see [SNC Parameters for Kerberos Configuration](https://help.sap.com/viewer/df185fd53bb645b1bd99284ee4e4a750/3.0/en-US/360534094511490d91b9589d20abb49a.html) (the snc/identity/as parameter).

-1. If you haven't already done so, complete the steps under [Prepare for Kerberos constrained delegation](https://docs.microsoft.com/power-bi/service-gateway-sso-kerberos#prepare-for-kerberos-constrained-delegation).
-Choose resource-based delegation if your SAP BW server and your gateway instance exist in different domains.
-Ensure that your gateway Service User is configured to present delegated credentials to the Service User that represents your BW Application Server in your Active Directory environment.

 1. If you haven't already done so, install the x64-version of the [SAP .NET Connector](https://support.sap.com/en/product/connectors/msnet.html) on the computer the gateway has been installed on.
 You can check whether the component has been installed by attempting to connect to your BW server in  Power BI Desktop.
 If you can't connect using the 2.0 implementation, the .NET Connector isn't installed.